BoltzExchange/boltz-backend/docs/deployment.md

 # Cron interval at which a new backup should be uploaded.
 The default value is daily
 interval = "0 0 * * *"

-# The Boltz backend supports sending messages to Discord after successful and failed
+# Boltz backend supports sending messages to Discord after successful and failed
-# Swaps and if the wallet or channel balance is underneath a configurable threshold
+# Swaps and if the wallet or channel balance is below a configurable threshold
 [notification]
 token = ""
 channel = ""